LBPUnion/ProjectLighthouse/README.md

 You can run tests either through your IDE or by running `dotnet tests`.

-Keep in mind while running database tests you need to have `LIGHTHOUSE_DB_CONNECTION_STRING` set.
+Keep in mind while running database tests (which most tests are) you need to have `LIGHTHOUSE_DB_CONNECTION_STRING` set.

 ### Continuous Integration (CI) Tips